awsdocs/aws-lambda-developer-guide/doc_source/API_AddPermission.md

 Required: No

  ** [SourceArn](#API_AddPermission_RequestSyntax) **   <a name="SSS-AddPermission-request-SourceArn"></a>
-This is optional; however, when granting permission to invoke your function, you should specify this field with the Amazon Resource Name \(ARN\) as its value\.
-This ensures that only events generated from the specified source can invoke the function\.
+The Amazon Resource Name of the invoker\.
-If you add a permission without providing the source ARN, any AWS account that creates a mapping to your function ARN can send events to invoke your Lambda function\.
+If you add a permission to a service principal without providing the source ARN, any AWS account that creates a mapping to your function ARN can invoke your Lambda function\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z0-9-]*):([a-zA-Z0-9\-])+:([a-z]{2}(-gov)?-[a-z]+-\d{1})?:(\d{12})?:(.*)`
 Required: No